scientistigwe/tasktopia/README.md

 ### Account app

 For the Account app, I implemented various tests to ensure its functionality and reliability.
 Unit tests were created to test individual functions and methods, while integration tests were used to ensure that different parts of the app worked together seamlessly.
 I also performed end-to-end tests to simulate real user interactions and verify that the app behaves as expected in a production-like environment.
+I utilised testcase and client module from django.test modules.

 ### Task app